F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 ``````````````````````````
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Splunk multi-metric format is available in TS v1.17 and later, and requires Splunk 8.0.0 or later.
+   Splunk multi-metric format is available in BIG-IP TS v1.17 and later, and requires Splunk 8.0.0 or later.

 ..
 IMPORTANT:: Splunk multi-metric format requires Splunk version 8.0.0 or later.

-Telemetry Streaming 1.17 introduced the ability to use Splunk multi-metric format (experimental in TS 1.17-1.24) for Splunk 8.0.0 and later.
+BIG-IP Telemetry Streaming 1.17 introduced the ability to use Splunk multi-metric format (experimental in BIG-IP TS 1.17-1.24) for Splunk 8.0.0 and later.
 Splunk multi-metric format allows each JSON object to contain measurements for multiple metrics, which generate multiple-measurement metric data points, taking up less space on disk and improving search performance.

 See the |splunkmm| for more information.